kadavilrahul/gnerate_html_from_csv/README.md

 - PHP with mysqli extension

 ## Setup
-1. Prepare products.csv as per sample_products.csv
+1. Prepare products.csv as per sample_products.csv.
+You may also rename sample_products.csv to products.csv.
-   Place it in main project directory
+   Place products.csv in main project directory else script will fail.

 2. Clone the repository files to you r project directory
    ```bash